umanitoba-cssa/constitution/Constitution.md

 The duties of the CRO are to:

 1. Oversee and administer the elections for CSSA.
-2. Publicise the elections to the membership of CSSA.
+2. Publicize the elections to the membership of CSSA.
 3. Hear and decide on any appeals or complaints related to the elections.
 4. Oversee and administer the electronic system’s results for votes of the election.
 5. Announce the results of the elections and inform UMSU of who next year’s Executive will be.